MichelMichels/wix-deployment-dojo/episodes/episode1/episode-1.md

   * Feature tree *[Turning on and off certain features, this is mostly 1 feature]*
     * Component

-### Creating our first package
+### Bare minimum Package.wxs

 WiX package files are XML files with the `.wxs` extension.
-Following XML is the minimum required for a building an msi package.
+Following XML is the bare minimum to create an msi package.

 ```xml
 <Wix xmlns="http://wixtoolset.org/schemas/v4/wxs">